 It is perfectly fine if you want to do it that way, but the point remains that we are not required to do it that way.
 The worldline of the particle, as it travels from PA to PB, is just as real as the ruler in figure 1.
 For any particle with nonzero mass, the 4-velocity is just as real.
 It exists as an object in spacetime, independent of whatever coordinate system, if any, we choose to use.

-Recall that the 4-velocity and classical velocity are defined as follows:
+Recall that for a particle with nonzero mass, the 4-velocity and classical velocity are defined as follows:

 Note the contrast:

 |On the first line, u (the 4-velocity) is defined in terms of R (the 4-vector position) and τ (the proper time), as mentioned section 3.21.||On the second line, v (the reduced velocity aka classical velocity) is defined in terms of Rxyz (the projection of R onto the spatial part of the chosen frame F), and t (the projection of R onto the time-axis of that frame), as mentioned in section 3.4.|

 |The 4-velocity is well defined no matter what reference frame – if any – we are using.
 It is in the same category as the 4-momentum and the ruler shown in figure 1, which exist as physical objects in spacetime.||The classical velocity only makes sense in a particular, chosen reference frame.
 We cannot even begin to define it except in terms of some frame.|

 If we do choose a frame, we can expand u and v in terms of components: